 God says the fire will try our work, our life, the harvest of our time on Earth, to see what sort it is.
-(1Co 3:13) If our life abides the fire, we receive eternal reward (1Co 3:14); otherwise we suffer eternal loss.
+(1Co 3:13) If anything of our life abides the fire, we receive eternal reward (1Co 3:14); otherwise we suffer eternal loss.
 (1Co 3:15)

 Since we’re made in God’s image, we intuitively understand the concept of good and evil: it’s in our DNA.
 God has defined it for us, but we tend to reject God’s view and make up our own as we go, even disagreeing among ourselves.
 But God doesn’t change (Ja 1:17), and justice demands that He use His own definition.
 He will.

 So, what’s God’s criteria here?
 What’s He looking for?
 What makes something we do, or who we are, good or evil?
 What is success?
 What is failure?

 Understanding this, is to understand everything that’s really worth understanding; to miss this, is to miss, well, everything.
 (Mk 8:36) Most of us will get this wrong (Mt 7:22-23), and only because we don’t want to get it right.